mamuesp/timezones/README.md

 ```YAML
   - ["timezone.data_path", "/mnt"]
 ```
 If you have mounted an additional file system with e.g. the name `/mnt`, you may move the ZIP file (~5KB) to the file system you entered here.
 It must by mounted before.
 This will only be executed after flashing a new version of the firmware.
 After this action the moved file will be used.
-Be aware that after moving the archive file you should not change this setting without a new build and flash, because this will lead to an error finding the file.
+Be aware that after moving the archive file you should not change this setting without a new build and flash, because this will lead to an error finding the file. **Be aware: if you want to let the data untouched and let it stay where it is, please set this value to an empty string "".
+In this case, the ZIP file will be in the standard file system**
 ```YAML
   - ["timezone.arch_file", "tz-archive.zip"]
 ```